cusyio/Python4DataScience/docs/productive/envs/uv/index.rst

-Both the :ref:`installation of uv  <python-basics:uv>` and the creation of file structures for :ref:`libraries <python-basics:uv-package-structure>` or :doc:`python-basics:apps` are already described in our :doc:`python-basics:index` tutorial.
+Both the :ref:`installation of uv  <python-basics:uv>` and the creation of file structures for :ref:`libraries <python-basics:uv-package-structure>` or :doc:`python-basics:packs/apps` are already described in our :doc:`python-basics:index` tutorial.

 .. _inline-script-metadata: